dreeves/loanwolf/README.md

 TODO: port kibotzer.com/bidder to this?

+TODO: collapsible "what the flargity fork?" section with the stuff below in index.html

 ## Spec for making this multi-user-aware

 Starting with the M'est of MVPs: if there are exactly two people viewing the page, it enforces that the shares sum to 1 and has a button to lock in your bid and when both people press it, it reveals the bids to both parties.
 That's kind of how our /bid command in Slack works.